Daniel Garodnick

 Daniel Garodnick (born May 5, 1972) is an American lawyer and a former Democratic New York City Councilmember for the 4th district.
 He is currently the Chair of the New York City Planning Commission.
-He also serves president and chief executive officer of the Riverside Park Conservancy.
+He also served as president and chief executive officer of the Riverside Park Conservancy.

 Early life and education

 Garodnick was born in New York City and is a graduate of Trinity School (1990).
-He received his B.A. from Dartmouth College (1994) where he served as class president for each of his four years.
+He received his B.A. from Dartmouth College (1994).
 He earned a J.D. from the University of Pennsylvania Law School (2000), where he was Editor-in-Chief of the University of Pennsylvania Law Review.

 Between college and law school, Garodnick spent time in both Millen, Georgia and Portsmouth, Virginia helping to rebuild African American churches that had been burned by arson.
 He also spent two years working for the New York Civil Rights Coalition as the director of a program to teach New York City public school ways to combat racial discrimination, and how to use government to effect social change.

 Career

 An attorney, Garodnick practiced as a litigator at the New York law firm of Paul, Weiss, Rifkind, Wharton & Garrison where he focused on securities litigation and internal investigations of companies.
-While there, he represented the Partnership for New York City in the successful Campaign for Fiscal Equity lawsuit regarding public school funding.
+While there, he represented the Partnership for New York City in the successful Campaign for Fiscal Equity lawsuit regarding public school funding., and same-sex couples seeking marriage equality in New York State.

 Prior to joining the firm, he served as a law clerk to Judge Colleen McMahon of the United States District Court for the Southern District of New York.

-He spent two years working for the New York Civil Rights Coalition.
+He served as a Member of the New York City Council for 12 years, President of Riverside Park Conservancy, and as Director of the Department of City Planning and Chair of the City Planning Commission.

 Personal life

-In May 2008, Garodnick married Zoe Segal-Reichlin, senior associate general counsel and director of advocacy of Planned Parenthood.
+In May 2008, Garodnick married Zoe Segal-Reichlin, general counsel of Everytown for Gun Safety.
 They have two children.